VIDEO UPDATE #5 š How Weāre Learning to Revive Natural Water Cycles - Part I

 ā” A trailer of the presentation video

-ā” Reflections from participants
+ā” Reflections from participants and photos from the course

 ā” Credits, thanks, and links to more